Considering Breast Lift Surgery?

-Combining breast augmentation with a breast augmentation is called an Augmentation Mastopexy.
+A Breast lift with a breast augmentation is called an Augmentation Mastopexy.
 This Breast lift with implants procedure adds more upper pole fullness & volume.
 It adds projection to the breast shape and repositions nipples to a more central location on the breast mound.

 Do you need a breast lift combined with breast implants?